oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 send an MQTT PINGREQ when 95% of the Keep Alive interval has expired without any other control packets being exchanged.

+## 2.7  Will Message

+The CONNECT control packet, described in [mqtt-v3.1.1](#mqtt-v311), Section 3.1, provides a last will feature that enables connected clients to store a message on the broker to be published when the client's network connection is closed.
+OpenC2 does not use the MQTT will message feature.

 # 3 Protocol Mapping

 > **TBSL**  The protocol mapping should be considered